Physics A-level AQA

 Course entry requirements: Science Grade 6-6 or GCSE Physics Grade 6.

-OVERVIEW OF COURSE: The course is taught over two years with AS exams at the end of the first year.
+OVERVIEW OF COURSE: The course is taught over two years.
 The exams at the end of the second year make up 100% of the A-Level grade and can cover any topic of the full two years.
 There is no coursework now, but there is a separate qualification for the practical endorsement.
-Developing practical skills is an integral part of the course and they are used to make sure students are confident with the techniques and understanding of the Physics.
+Developing practical skills is an integral part of the course and they are used to make sure students are confident with the techniques and understanding of Physics.
 The course is broken up into 8 teaching units across 2 years.
 The units studied are:

 - Module 1 – Measurements and their errors

 - Module 2 – Particles and radiation